dinastyoffreedom/dinastycoinwp/README.md

 * Root access to your webserver
 * Latest [Dinastycoin-currency binaries](https://github.com/dinastyoffreedom/Newdinastycoin/releases)

 After downloading (or compiling) the Dinastycoin binaries on your server, install the [systemd unit files](https://github.com/dinastyoffreedom/dinastycoinwp/tree/master/assets/systemd-unit-files) or run `dinastycoind` and `dinasty-wallet-rpc` with `screen` or `tmux`.
-You can skip running `monerod` by using a remote node with `dinasty-wallet-rpc` by adding `--daemon-address node.dinastycoin.com:8219` to the `dinastycoin-wallet-rpc.service` file.
+You can skip running `dinastycoind` by using a remote node with `dinasty-wallet-rpc` by adding `--daemon-address node.dinastycoin.com:8219` to the `dinastycoin-wallet-rpc.service` file.

 Note on security: using this option, while the most secure, requires you to run the Dinastycoin wallet RPC program on your server.
 Best practice for this is to use a view-only wallet since otherwise your server would be running a hot-wallet and a security breach could allow hackers to empty your funds.